 If your recipe is different from my mom’s, comment below and let me know.

-Anyways, from the time we were kids, we used to go with mom to the big bazaar to buy green mangoes that were a teensy bit ripe, but mostly raw.
+Anyways, from the time we were kids, we used to go with mom to the big bazaar in Borivali to buy green mangoes that were a teensy bit ripe, but mostly raw.

 It’s fun to watch how deftly the guys skin the raw mangoes and then shred them.